orsenthil/organizer/README.md

 ## Organizer

 Organizer is a tool for your digital assets.
-On a given directory, it will scan the files, deduplicates them by MD5 hash and organizes them to into YYYY/MM path, and writes a report the changes.
+On a given directory, it will scan the files, de-duplicates them by MD5 hash and organizes them to into YYYY/MM path, and writes a report the changes.
 It can clean up the resulting directories after the movement.

-I developed it for deduplicating and organizing my digital assets in my Google Drive.
+I developed it for de-duplicating and organizing my digital assets in my Google Drive.

 ![](./assets/Orgnizing.png)